lmtroper/personal-school-management-tool/README.md

 ### Upcoming Assessments
 ![upcoming_assessments](https://user-images.githubusercontent.com/72565412/168689049-9acbc5f9-a8d7-4832-91f5-2a0dab055912.jpg)

-The user chooses between a test or deliverable, and is directed towards a specific user form depending on what they select.
+When the user adds an assessment, they are first prompted to categorize it under tests or deliverables.
+Depending on what's selected, the user is directed towards a specific user form (test vs. deliverable user form).
 ![adddeliverable](https://user-images.githubusercontent.com/72565412/168690313-86b41432-d507-4cd3-8aab-4a494da2a120.jpg)

 #### User Form to Add an Assessment